|

 my experience over the years that silver

 mica capacitors never go bad nor do most resistors.
-This radio
+This

 uses five silver mica capacitors and none of them are very critical, so